 You can use just about anything to create pieces of your character’s costume.
 If you check out tutorials by other cosplayers, you’ll see that they frequently use unconventional materials to achieve their desired effect on their costumes.
 It’s really only limited by your resourcefulness and creativity.
-I’ll be going over the most common materials that are used for cosplay props and the types of objects you can make with each.

 - Related reading: Standard supplies to have on hand for cosplay construction